Inflation and cost of living in England over the ten years 1953-1962

 Inflation in the cost of electricity

-The calculation gives the percentage inflation in electricity costs in the ten year period of 1953-1962 as 32%.
-Bearing in mind that there were different suppliers and that some families would have used more electricity than others, it is probably safe to give a figure of around 30%.
+The calculation gives the percentage inflation in electricity costs in the ten-year period of 1953-1962 as 32%.
+Although there were different suppliers and some families would have used more electricity than others, it is probably safe to give a figure of around 30%.

 Inflation in rates/council tax 1953-1962